Introduction into the world of rakia

 There are currently many problems or as I like to call them challenges preventing rakia from realizing its enormous potential on the global markets:

 The first one is associated with the very high production cost compared to its main competitors.
-Since rakia is produces from fruit instead of grain, und all other things equal its productions are of course way higher than the ones for other competitive products on the market.
+Since rakia is produces from fruit instead of for instance grain, and all other things equal its production costs are of course way higher than the ones of most of the other competitive products on the market.
 Most of the genuine high quality rakia is produced by small producers which have either zero or very small marketing budgets.
 Under the current circumstances, many of the producers try to reduce costs in order to stay competitive on the market.
-Doing so they apply various practices like mixing with grain distillate, increasing quantity by not separating properly the tails, adding aromas and so on.
+Doing so they apply various practices, which are illegall and/or lead to a massive reduction of quality like mixing with grain distillate, increasing quantity by not separating properly the heads and tails, adding aromas and so on.

-While the local people have a very good attitude and they are very open and fond of this excellent local traditional drink, it is also a fact that due to the lack of inheritances and good homemade rakia, combined with the bad practices of many of the producers rakia also has some bad image in the people’s heads created over the last decade which fortunately has started to change of the last couple of years with the emergence of extremely high quality products on the market.
+While the local people have a very good attitude and they are very open and fond of this excellent local traditional drink, it is also a fact that due to the lack of inheritances and good homemade rakia, combined with the bad practices of many of the producers rakia also has some bad image in many people’s heads created over the last decade which fortunately has started to change during the last few years with the emergence of extremely high quality products on the market.

 Another huge challenge for rakia is the trade situation within the EU.
 Rakia is produced by small countries by number of inhabitants.
 Due to that fact much of the demand for particular products comes from abroad like for instances Serbian rakia in Bulgaria or Bulgarian in Croatia and so on.
 In other words, there is a limited home market for the locally produced products in the respective countries.
 At the same time, selling the products to a direct customer across borders is practically impossible especially within the EU.
 Consequently, the administrative costs for selling rakia are also very high due to the legal requirements for sales across borders.